aiven/devportal/docs/products/postgresql/howto/setup-logical-replication.rst

 .. note::

-    The recreation of replication slots is enabled by defult.
-Replication slots are recreated automatically when a maintenance update is applied or a failover occurs.
+    The recreation of replication slots gets enabled automatically.
+Replication slots are recreated when a maintenance update is applied or a failover occurs.